Is Oaxaca, Mexico Worth Visiting? (YES, and Here’s Why!)

 Culturally and linguistically, Oaxaca is the most diverse state in the country.

-It has sixteen recognized indigenous groups, surpassing even the state of Chiapas which has ten ethnic groups.
+It has 16 recognized indigenous groups, surpassing even the state of Chiapas, which has 10 ethnic groups.

-What’s more, according to History, the many indigenous and ethnic communities in Oaxaca have subgroups into the hundreds, all with varying dialects and social norms.
+What’s more, according to History, the many indigenous and ethnic communities in Oaxaca have subgroups numbering in the hundreds, each with its own dialect and social norms.

 If you are a lover of cultures and languages, then Oaxaca will fascinate you.